home-assistant/home-assistant.io/source/_integrations/homekit_controller.markdown

 1. Power up your HomeKit device.
    - If you have Bluetooth enabled, the device should be discovered under **{% my integrations title="Settings > Devices & Services" %}**.
-1. Under **{% my integrations title="Settings > Devices & Services" %}**, on the HomeKit integration, select **Configure**.
+1. On the HomeKit integration, select **Configure**.

      ![HomeKit integration](/images/integrations/homekit_controller/homekit_controller_add_01.png)
 1. To pair the device, enter the HomeKit pairing code.
-The code is on the device itself or the packaging.
+The code is on the device itself or on the packaging.
    - To pair a battery-powered device, you may need to press a button on the device to wake it.
    - Bluetooth devices may take significantly longer to pair than IP devices.
    - Add the device to a room and **Finish**.

 ## Adding a HomeKit device to a Thread network via Home Assistant

-There are two methods to add a HomeKit device to a Thread network:
+There are two methods to add a HomeKit [compatible device](#supported-devices) to a Thread network:

 - via Home Assistant's preferred Thread network
 - via [Apple Thread border router](#adding-a-homekit-device-to-home-assistant-via-apple-thread-border-router)